 2. Select the most appropriate ETFs to represent each asset class

 3. Apply Modern Portfolio Theory (MPT) to construct asset allocations that maximize the expected return for each level of portfolio risk

 4. Customize your risk tolerance to select the allocation that is most appropriate for you

 5. Monitor and periodically rebalance your portfolio with your consent taking advantage of dividend reinvestment

 Below is a detailed overview of our approach.
-Please don't hesitate to contact our Wealth Advisors, to learn more or if you have any questions you can schedule a call through this link: https://calendly.com/sarwa.
+Please don't hesitate to reach out to us here if you have any questions.
 We would love to hear from you.

 01 Identify a diverse set of asset classes